 Effective for claims with a date of service on or after January 1, 2018, CCA will begin enforcing the Physician, Health Care Professional, Facility and Ancillary Provider Administrative Guide for Commercial and Medicare Advantage Products national drug code (NDC) requirement.
 CCA will be implementing a new NDC requirement payment policy, effective January 1, 2018.
 As a result, CCA SCO and One Care members' professional claims submitted for reimbursement for drug-related codes must include the NDC number, quantity and the unit of measure.
 This requirement applies to paper claim form CMS-1500 and Electronic Data Interface (EDI) transaction 837P when billed for drug-related healthcare common procedure coding system (HCPCS) codes and drug related current procedure terminology (CPT) codes.
 The NDC, quantity and the unit of measure will be enforced in addition to the corresponding HCPCS and CPT codes and the units administered for each code.
 If you do not include the NDC with your claims submission, your claim will be denied, and you will be required to follow the Claim Reconsideration policy.
-Enforcing the NDC will allow CCA to differentiate and target drugs that share the same HCPCS code for drug preferences and rebates and will allow us to identify billing errors and improve reimbursement processes.
+Enforcing the NDC will allow us to identify billing errors and improve reimbursement processes.